shirokov-kirill/CU-static-program-analysis/assignments/ast-detectors/README.md

 6. **Running linters and tests:** Ensure the ESLint linter and the Prettier formatter don't report on your code and your detector passing tests: `yarn test-all`
 7. **Committing changes:** Commit and push changes to your fork.
 Create a pull request to the main repo: [https://github.com/Static-Homeworks-CUB/fall2024/pulls](https://github.com/Static-Homeworks-CUB/fall2024/pulls)

+If you have any questions regarding the task description, feel free to reach out to us in the issue.
+Otherwise, we are available in the course chat.

 ## Resources

 1. https://nowarp.io/tools/misti/docs/next/ – Misti Documentation